Wildling (film): Plot

-In Onatah County, Anna spends her childhood confined to an attic by her father, who warns her of a child-eating monster called "The Wildling" roaming the forest.
+In Onatah County, Anna spends her childhood confined to the basement by her father, who warns her of a child-eating monster called "The Wildling" roaming the forest.
 When Anna reaches puberty, "Daddy" gives Anna daily injections of leuprorelin, explaining that he is treating her "illness."
 The injections, which prevents her body from maturing, causes painful side effects from the injections.
 When Anna asks Daddy to kill her, Daddy cannot bring himself to shoot her and instead shoots himself.

-Anna awakens in hospital.
+Anna awakens in hospital where she was treated for the overdose.
 Sheriff Ellen Cooper tells her that Daddy has survived, but is in critical condition.
 Anna temporarily stays at Ellen's home until her relatives can be identified and located.
 She befriends Ellen's younger brother Ray and attends high school with him.
 When Anna finally enters puberty, she develops superhuman hearing and feels drawn to the forest and the Northern Lights.
 A DNA test reveals that Daddy is not Anna's biological father.

 Ray takes Anna to a party.
 They share a brief kiss before Ray notices that Anna's mouth is bleeding.
 After rushing to the bathroom, Anna loses several teeth and flees out the window.
 Local bully Lawrence finds her in the woods.
 He strips off her dress and tries to rape her, but she rips out his throat with her teeth.
-Confused and frightened, Anna realizes that sharper teeth are pushing out her human teeth, and her nails are slowly becoming claw-like.
+Confused and frightened, Anna realizes that sharper teeth are pushing out her human teeth, and her fingernails are slowly becoming claw-like.

-Stumbling around half-naked, Anna encounters a one-eyed outdoorsman.
+Stumbling around half-naked, she comes across the house of "Daddy" where she showers the blood off and puts on some clean clothes.
+The next day, she walks back into town and is picked up by Ellen.
+Later in the forest, Anna encounters a one-eyed outdoorsman.
 He tells her that he has not seen one of her kind since the townspeople conducted "the purge" sixteen years ago.
 He also explains that she will find her mother in a nearby cave.
 There, Anna discovers a fanged skull with a bullet hole in the forehead.
 She suddenly remembers "Daddy" shooting her mother during the purge.
 "Daddy" could not bring himself to kill baby Anna and instead raised her as his daughter and kept her hidden from the outside world.